-A core step in our strategic intent to rationalize activities remained incomplete as certain necessary permissions from the West Bengal Government agencies for proposed sale/transfer of Biax Division Unit I were not received before the lockdown periods.
+A core step in our strategic intent to rationalize activities remained incomplete as certain necessary routine permissions from the State Government agencies for proposed transfer of Biax Division Unit I were not yet received.
 The transaction is now expected to be completed during the year.
 The proceeds (net of costs) will be used to reduce borrowings and for operational needs of the Company.
+The Company has recently commenced toll manufacturing for the intending purchaser of the unit as an interim arrangement pending formal approvals to transfer.